 \subsection{Orderings}

 When $p=2$ we will also be interested in \textsl{orderings} on $F$, by which we mean additively closed subgroups $P$ of $F^\times$ of index $2$ \cite{Efrat06}*{Ch.\ 6}.
+Note that this implies that $\Char\,F=0$.
 The elements of $P$ are considered as ``positive''.
 It is \textsl{Archimedean} if for every $a\in F$ there is a positive integer $k$ such that $k\cdot1\pm a\in P$.

 A \textsl{relative real closure} of $F$ with respect to $P$ inside $F(2)$ (also called a \textsl{Euclidean closure} of $F$ at $P$) is a maximal extension $F_P$ of $F$ inside $F(2)$ such that there is an ordering $Q$ on $F_P$ with $P=Q\cap F$.
 By Becker's relative version of the Artin-Schreier theory (\cite{Becker74}, \cite{Efrat06}*{Th.\ 19.2.10}), this is equivalent to $[F(2):F_P]=2$.
 Furthermore, $Q=(F_P^\times)^2$.
 We choose such a closure $F_P$ and set $Z_P=T_P=\Gal(F(2)/F_P)\isom\dbZ/2$.
 Furthermore, any two relative real closures of $F$ with respect to $P$ are isomorphic over $F$ \cite{Efrat06}*{Th.\ 19.4.2}, which means that $Z_P$ and $T_P$ are determined up to conjugacy in $G_F(2)$.